-- The Association is run by a National Council which is comprised of a National Executive and State run Sections based in the mainland capital cities.
+- The Association is run by a National Board which is comprised of an Executive and Board members representing State run Sections based in the mainland capital cities.
 These Sections arrange meetings and seminars throughout the year where members can meet and discuss all aspects of the industry.

 - SCAA has established ties with related associations overseas through its membership of Coatings Societies International (CSI) which includes delegates from associations of coating technologists from the U.S.A.
 (FSCT), United Kingdom (OCCA), Europe (FATIPEC), Scandinavia (SLF), Japan (JSCM), New Zealand (SCANZ), Argentina (SATER) and Venezuela (STAR), join with SCAA to make up this body.
 The CSI members bring to one table a single voice in coatings technology affairs in the international marketplace.

-- The Association’s activities include both educational and social functions.
+- The Association's activities include both educational and social functions.
 Each State Section has its own committee and is responsible for the management of operations and activities within the Section.
-Look under "Sections" for more information.
+Look under "Sections" for current State Section activities.

 Oil & Colour Chemists Association (OCCA) formed in London UK.

 1918 - 1946